GhostlyTomb/tapp-down/README.md

 Tapp_Down
 =========

 A small speed tapping game developed on the android platform.
-Developed using Java and XML.
+Developed using java and xml.

-Now available for download on Google Play: https://play.google.com/store/apps/details?id=com.jathusan.tappdown
+Available for download on Google Play: https://play.google.com/store/apps/details?id=com.jathusan.tappdown